-The fundamental principles of the Montepaschi Group's Risk Management process are based on a clear-cut distinction of the roles and responsibilities of the different functions at first, second and third-levels of control.
+The fundamental principles of the Montepaschi Group's risk management process are based on a clear-cut distinction of the roles and responsibilities of the different functions at first, second and third-levels of control.

-The Board of Directors of the Parent Company is responsible for defining strategic guidelines and risk management policies at least on a yearly basis and setting the overall level of risk appetite for the Group also quantitatively in terms of Economic Capital.
-The Board of Statutory Auditors and the Internal Control Committee are responsible for evaluating the level of efficiency and adequacy of the Internal Control Systems with particular regard to risk control.
+The Board of Directors of the Parent company is responsible for defining and approving strategic guidelines and risk management policies and, at least once a year, quantitatively expresses the Group's overall risk appetite in terms of Economic capital.
+The Board of Statutory auditors and the Control and Risk Committee are responsible for evaluating the level of efficiency and adequacy of the internal control Systems with particular regard to risk control.